bunkerity/bunkerweb/docs/quickstart-guide.md

 === "Ansible"

-    You will need to add the settings to your `variables.env` file :
+    You will need to add the settings to your `my_variables.env` configuration file :
     ```conf
 	...
 	USE_REAL_IP=yes